 Ms Chantal Victoria Bright

-Chantal Victoria Bright is a first-generation Liberian-American.
+Chantal Victoria Bright is a first-generation Liberian American.
 Due to the civil wars in Liberia, her family sought refuge in the United States where she grew up in Philadelphia, Pennsylvania.
-She has seven years experience working in rule of law in Washington, DC.
+She has seven years' experience working in rule of law in Washington, DC.
 In 2013, she moved to London where she has worked in legal services and academia as a researcher.
 In 2017, she published the children’s book Janjay--on clean water sanitation set in Liberia, which captured the attention of the U.S. State Department-Africa Regional Services Nouveaux Horizons.
-Janjay has since been translated to French, Janjay, La petite porteuse d’eau by the U.S. State Department and is marketed in French-speaking Africa, Haiti, and distributed to American embassies to support programmes.
+Janjay has since been translated to French, Janjay, La petite porteuse d’leau by the U.S. State Department and is marketed in French-speaking Africa, Haiti, and distributed to American embassies to support programmes.
+The sequel, Janjay goes Upriver was released in June 2021 and is contracted to also be translated into French by the U.S. State Department.

 Chantal holds a master's degree in Environmental Management from the University of Pennsylvania and a bachelor’s degree in English and Political Science (dual course) from Seton Hall University.